Overview

 Myles Ashong represents corporate and individual clients in internal and government-facing investigations and white-collar defense matters.

 Myles has extensive experience leading pre-arrest and grand jury investigations, including collecting documents and developing facts through subpoenas and search warrants, among other investigative techniques.
 He has prevailed in arguing motions and conducting evidentiary hearings and is adept in handling plea negotiations, proffers, and sensitive witness interviews.
-With firsthand knowledge of how prosecutors think, Myles leverages his experience to help clients targeted by government agencies avoid and mitigate legal and reputational risks and achieve positive outcomes.
+With firsthand knowledge of how prosecutors think, Myles leverages his experience to assist clients targeted by government agencies avoid and mitigate legal and reputational risks and achieve positive outcomes.

-While in law school, Myles worked as a legal intern in the World Bank Group’s Office of Suspension and Debarment, served as a law clerk to the Office of the United States Attorney for the District of Maryland, and served as a judicial intern to the Honorable Judge Andrew L. Carter, Jr. on the U.S. District Court for the Southern District of New York.
+During law school, Myles worked as a legal intern in the World Bank Group's Office of Suspension and Debarment, served as a law clerk to the Office of the United States Attorney for the District of Maryland, and served as a judicial intern to the Honorable Judge Andrew L. Carter, Jr. on the U.S. District Court for the Southern District of New York.

 - J.D., The George Washington University Law School, 2020, Presidential Service Award, Staff Editor, Public Contract Law Journal